shyamsg/popgen19/README.md

 However, PLINK2 will print summary statistics about the data (number of SNPs, number of individuals, number of cases, number of controls etc) to the screen when you run an analysis.

-Also, there are two additional data files, gwa.bim and gwa.fam, which are not in binary format and which contains information about the SNPs in the data and the individuals in the data, respectively
+Also, there are two additional data files, gwa.bim and gwa.fam, which are not in binary format and which contains information about the SNPs in the data and the individuals in the data, respectively.

 (you can read more about the data format in the manuals linked to above - but for now this is all you need to know).
 Let us check how many samples there are in our dataset.